ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 ## The Potion of Purity ⚗️

-A **pure function** is like a perfectly crafted incantation.
-It yields the same result for the same inputs, with no side effects.
-No global variables, no hidden dependencies—just wizardry you can rely on, the foundation for workflows you can trust.
-Pure functions simplify testing and debugging by eliminating unexpected dependencies and external influences.
+A **pure function** is like casting a perfectly crafted spell—it yields the same result for the same input, every time.
+It doesn’t create side effects or change anything outside itself, ensuring no surprises.
+This reliable wizardry simplifies testing, makes debugging painless, and ensures the function is highly reusable.

-A **pure function** is like a perfectly crafted incantation.
-It depends only on its inputs, producing consistent results without side effects.
-No global variables, no hidden dependencies—just wizardry you can rely on, the foundation for workflows you can trust.
-Pure functions simplify testing and debugging by eliminating unexpected dependencies and external influences.

 Let’s see the difference between these two spells.
 First, here’s an impure function—a rough spell:
 ```typescript